DefinitionThis section has been translated automatically.

 Frankincense essential oil is obtained from the resin by steam distillation.

-The ingredients of the resin are mainly monoterpenes, sesquiterpenes, monoterpenols, sesquiterpenols (see terpenes below) and ketones.
+The main constituents of the resin are monoterpenes, sesquiterpenes, monoterpenols, sesquiterpenols (see terpenes below) and ketones.
 Other ingredients are various boswellic acids and incensol.
+Indian frankincense is used phytotherapeutically, see Boswellia serrata Roxb.
+There is no monograph on this from the HMPC.
+However, there is a positive ESCOP monograph on the indication: "painful joint arthritis, inflammatory bowel diseases".

 Field of application/useThis section has been translated automatically.

-Some studies suggest that olibanum may improve memory performance in part by regulating levels of the transcription factors CREB-1 and CREB-2 (cAMP response element-binding) via positive/negative feedback loops (Jebelli A et al. 2019).
+Some studies suggest that olibanum may improve memory performance in part by regulating the levels of the transcription factors CREB-1 and CREB-2 (cAMP response element-binding) via positive/negative feedback loops (Jebelli A et al. 2019).

 You might also be interested in